linda-seiter/cmsc105-lessons/Unit 1/Unit 1 Lesson/Printing Python Facts/task.md

 *NOTE: Ignore the three extra periods `...` at the end of the expected output; they represent a newline character.*

+## Code Challenge

-1. Modify `python_facts.py` to include the missing third fact: 'Python is free and open-source.'
+Modify `python_facts.py` to include the missing third fact:<br> 'Python is free and open-source.'

-2. Click the "Check" button again to verify the code is correct.
+Click the "Check" button again to verify the code is correct.